diasks2/surveyor_example/README.md

       end
     end

+23) Add password_digest to the model

+    $ rails generate migration add_password_digest_to_users password_digest:string

-23) Migrate the database
+24) Migrate the database

     $ bundle exec rake db:migrate

-24) Open the rails console and create a new user
+25) Open the rails console and create a new user

     $ rails console
-    >> User.create(name: "Your Name", email: "yourname@example.com")
+    >> User.create(name: "Your Name", email: "yourname@example.com",
+    ?> password: "foobar", password_confirmation: "foobar")

-25) Commit the changes
+26) Commit the changes

     $ git add .
     $ git commit -m "A basic User model"
+    $ git push
+    $ git push heroku

+###Section 4 - Create a sign up and sign in form

+27)  Add a Users resource to the routes file

+    SurveyorExample::Application.routes.draw do
+      resources :users
+    end

+be sure to remove the line 'get "users/new"'

+28) Create a form to sign up new users

+Edit this view: app/views/users/new.html.erb

+You can copy the code from [this example](https://github.com/diasks2/surveyor_example/blob/master/app/views/users/new.html.erb)

+29) Add an @user variable to the new action

+    class UsersController < ApplicationController
+      def new
+         @user = User.new
+      end
+    end